Please note this is best viewed

 More back diary

-Whether Laurence Peel is, as Arthur Peel maybe, related to Robert Peel is unknown.
+Whether Laurence Peel is, as Arthur Peel maybe, related to Robert Peel is unknown but quite probably not.

 The End of This Section Apart from the Correction of Typos